ARMmbed/mbed-access-point/README.md

 1. Install the build system [prerequisites](https://wiki.openwrt.org/doc/howto/buildroot.exigence).
 1. Clone the repository onto a local machine.
-1. Run `./prepare.sh` to update and install feeds, and to install custom kernel configuration
+1. Run `./prepare.sh rpi2|rpi3` to update and install feeds, and to install custom kernel configuration for Raspberry Pi 2B / 3.
 1. Make your own changes using `make menuconfig` (optional)
 1. Run make to build the mbed Access Point image.